 I create consistent, high quality digital experiences that perform across browsers and function responsively on desktops, tablets, and other touch devices.

 My professional experience began by building custom WordPress websites for agencies in Atlanta.
-I'm currently employed with magicJack for BUSINESS where I build with React and Jekyll.
+Until May 2020, I was employed with magicJack for BUSINESS where I built with React and Jekyll.

 MagicJack for Business Marketing Website